165th Rifle Division: Lublin–Brest Offensive

 The main forces of the Front's left wing were directed against Lublin on July 21, while 47th Army, along with a mobile group of 2nd Guards Cavalry and 11th Tank Corps, was tasked with reaching Siedlce.
-By the end of July 23 the Army had reached the line DanzePodewuczePszwloka, following an advance of 52km in three days.
+By the end of July 23 the Army had reached the line DanzePodewuczePszwloka, following an advance of 52 km in three days.
 By July 27 it was running into greater resistance, especially in the area of Biała Podlaska and Mendzizec, which blocked the encirclement of part of the Brest grouping.
 On July 29 Brest was finally encircled and taken, and 129th Corps was redirected to the north from its previous westward advance.
 The next day it outflanked Siedlce from the northeast and northwest.
 The city fell on July 31, and the division earned a battle honor:

 SIEDLCE – ...
 165th Rifle Division (Colonel Kaladze, Nikolai Ivanovich)...
 The troops that participated in the battles for the liberation of Siedlce and other towns, by order of the Supreme Commander-in-Chief of 31 July 1944 and a commendation in Moscow, are given a salute of 20 artillery salvoes by 224 guns.

-By this time, 47th Army was spread across a front of 74km.
+By this time, 47th Army was spread across a front of 74 km.
 Meanwhile, on July 28 the 2nd Tank Army was approaching the Praga suburb of Warsaw, which the STAVKA soon gave orders to be seized, along with bridgeheads over the Vistula River.
 This Army's attack soon ran into heavy resistance and stalled.
 The Praga area contained complex and modern fortifications and would prove a hard nut to crack.
 The German command soon struck with a powerful counterattack of five panzer and one infantry divisions against the boundary of 2nd Tank and 47th Armies in an effort to hold the place, and 2nd Tank was ordered not to attempt to storm the fortifications, but to wait for heavy artillery.
 In addition, both Armies were suffering severe shortages of fuel and ammunition after the long advance.